Teaching Excellence and Achievement Program (TEA) 2016

-Applicants must submit the original application and two complete copies (total of three copies).
+Applicants must submit the original hardcopy application and two complete copies (total of three copies).
 Each copy of the application should be submitted in the following order:

 - Application.
 Click here to download (PDF).

 - Completed Institutional Support and Reference Form.
 Click here to download (PDF).

 - A copy of your passport (if available).

 English Language Proficiency

-Interested applicants who do not already have a valid TOEFL score of 450 or above should plan to take the Institutional TOEFL Practice (ITP) at the Royal University of Phnom Penh (RUPP).
+Interested applicants who do not already have a valid TOEFL score of 450 or above should plan to take the TOEFL ITP at the Royal University of Phnom Penh (RUPP).